openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 3. Ensure a single device is connected (wait around 10 seconds after connecting the device).
 4. Click: *Connect serial device...* and choose the attached *AX* device.
 5. Click: *Reset* and *OK*.
-6. Only if you are resetting the device ID: enter the device ID as displayed on the device case.
+6. Only if you are resetting the device ID: enter the device ID as displayed on the device case (after any `17-` or `18-` prefix on AX3 devices).
 7. Click: *OK*.
 8. The device will be wiped and reset.